It can be confusing and worrying if you need to take any medication whilst you are breastfeeding your baby.

 It takes about 2 hours on average for alcohol to clear from your system from 1 standard drink – therefore 4 hours for 2 drinks, 6 hours for 3 drinks and so on.

-Alcohol in any quantity can make you less able to respond to your baby and you will need to get them cared for by a sober adult if you have drunk enough to feel disorientated or unable to keep them safe.
+Alcohol in any quantity can make you less able to respond to your baby.
+You will need to ensure they are cared for by a sober adult, if you have drunk enough to feel disorientated or unable to keep them safe.

 Recreational drugs are harmful to you and to your baby.
 You should not use recreational drugs when breastfeeding or caring for your baby, as they could make you unable to look after them safely or be available to meet their emotional/physical needs.

 If your baby is less than 28 days old you can contact your local midwifery team or you can contact the Healthy Child Programme at any time following your baby's birth by calling Just One Number on 0300 300 0123 or texting Parentline on 07520 631590.

 Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays) and 9am-1pm on Saturdays.

 Norfolk Healthy Child Programme has a team of infant feeding champions who can contact you by video call/telephone initially to discuss your questions and refer you to further help if required.
 All of our staff are trained to Unicef standards to provide you with the best possible breastfeeding support and advice.

 It may help in the first instance to look again at our page on Positioning and Attachment or read the Essential Guide to Feeding & Caring for your Baby.